 War begets revenge.
-Victorious general, Titus Andronicus, returns to Rome with hostages: Tamora queen of the Goths and her sons.
+Victorious General Titus Andronicus (Sir Anthony Hopkins) returns to Rome with hostages: Tamora (Jessica Lange), Queen of the Goths, and her sons.
 He orders the eldest hewn to appease the Roman dead.
-He declines the proffered emperor's crown, nominating Saturninus, the last ruler's venal elder son.
-Saturninus, to spite his brother Bassianus, demands the hand of Lavinia, Titus's daughter.
+He declines the proffered Emperor's crown, nominating Saturninus (Alan Cumming), the last ruler's venal elder son.
+Saturninus, to spite his brother Bassianus (James Frain), demands the hand of Lavinia (Laura Fraser), Titus' daughter.
 When Bassianus, Lavinia, and Titus' sons flee in protest, Titus stands against them and slays one of his own.
 Saturninus marries the honey-tongued Tamora, who vows vengeance against Titus.
 The ensuing maelstrom serves up tongues, hands, rape, adultery, racism, and Goth-meat pie.
 There's irony in which two sons survive.Written by

 Where I espied the tiger fast asleep."
 His actually says "panther" as opposed to "tiger" (as is written in the original play).
 See more »

 94 of 107 people found this review helpful.